Imraan-Hendricks/guitar-repairs-za/README.md

 ### Description:

-"Unlock the True Sound of Your Guitar" is a web design project that offers expert guitar repair and setup services.
+"Guitar Repairs ZA" is a web design project that offers expert guitar repair and setup services.
 The website aims to provide a captivating user experience, presenting the client's services in a clear and appealing manner.
 By combining Next.js for server-side rendering, Tailwind CSS for rapid and responsive UI development, and Framer Motion for smooth animations, the website delivers a modern and visually engaging interface.

 ### Key Features: